Gabriel Moreno Preview, Player Props: Diamondbacks vs. White Sox

-On Tuesday, Gabriel Moreno (.462 on-base percentage in past 10 games, 119 points above season-long percentage) and the Arizona Diamondbacks play the Chicago White Sox, whose starting pitcher will be Jose Urena.
-First pitch is at 7:40 PM ET.
+Gabriel Moreno and his .429 on-base percentage over his past 10 games (89 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Chicago White Sox and Touki Toussaint on September 27 at 2:10 PM ET.

-In his most recent game, he went 1-for-4 with an RBI against the Yankees.
+He had a hitless performance in his previous game (0-for-3 with an RBI) against the White Sox.

 Sportsbook Promo Codes